keymanapp/keyman/windows/src/desktop/help/basic/enable-or-disable-keyboard.md

 7. Click OK.

-When a keyboard layout is disabled, its name and details appears and in grey and the disable button now says enable.
+When a keyboard layout is disabled, its name and details appear in grey and the disable button now says enable.
 The Add/remove language... button is also disabled as this option is not available while the keyboard is disabled.